Auerbach-Lab/Behavior-autoanalysis/README.md

 #### Other files
 - `settings.R` - contains settings used by the main and supervisor scripts, such as the TH Cutoff, the desired minimum number of completed trials, or the amount of weight change required to trigger a warning message.
 - `experiment_details.csv` - This file lists the active experiments, the phases that correspond to each experiment, and the tasks and details that correspond to each phase.
 Combined, this nomenclature specifies most of the parameters used to create the configuration files that are loaded into the matlab control program that specify the behavior of the experimental boxes.
 Future work is intended to use these parameters to generate the matlab configuration files directly; in 0.1-ALPHA these values are used for post-run validation instead.
+- `graphing unrolled.R` - contains graph generation used by the shiny app.

 #### Admin Tools
 Several small scripts are available for those comfortable with R. Note that these have *not* been made user friendly or robust. **Use at your own risk.**